at thirty-five, the bard observed

 practice lucid dreaming

-on the day of judgement at the crossroads
+on my day of judgement

-with St Peter, the Devil
+with St Peter, the Devil and Robert Johnson

 a ghostly AI does the dirty work